alejostark/phase_space_cosmo_fisher/README.md

 ----------------------------
 TUTORIAL

-Open fisher_matrix.py to specify the number of clusters and redshift range (see redshift_array) used to generate 2D contours for a given cosmological case.
-Run to generate 2d contours of whatever cosmological case you specify.
-Read in-code documentation and see Stark et al 2016 (https://arxiv.org/abs/1611.06886) to see the various cases.
+Open fisher_matrix.py and specify the number of clusters and redshift range (see 'sample_redshift_array' and 'sample_number_of_clusters') used to generate 2D contours for a given cosmological case.
+Then specify which of the three parameter cases you want to constraint via 'user_input_case' (pick either 'flat', 'w_z', or 'non_flat' -- see code).
+Run fisher_matrix to generate 2d contours of whatever cosmological case you specify.
+You can also read in-code documentation and Stark et al 2016 (https://arxiv.org/abs/1611.06886 v2) for more detals.

 ----------------------------
 LIBRARIES
-you will need cosmolopy, astropy and sympy
+You will need cosmolopy, astropy and sympy.

 ----------------------------
-If you have any questions email the author: alejo@umich.edu
+If you have any questions you can email the author: alejo@umich.edu